-If you are in immediate danger of hurting yourself or someone else, call 999 or visit your local A&E department.
-If you call 999 or go to A&E for a mental health emergency, you should be taken as seriously as a physical emergency.
+If you’re in immediate danger of hurting yourself or someone else, call 999 or visit your local A&E department.
+You should be taken as seriously as a physical emergency.

-If you are not in immediate danger, here are three good sources of support:
+If you’re not in immediate danger, here are three good sources of support:

-- Call your local NHS urgent mental health helplines.
+- Call your local NHS urgent mental health helpline.

 - Samaritans (24/7 confidential support by phone) – call 116 123